Ideal Tragic Plot for a Tragedy According to Aristotle

 It is worth noting that Aristotle identifies four types of plots, including the change from happiness to misery and from misery to happiness.
 The latter might appear strange to modern audiences who believe that a tragic story must have an unhappy ending.
 However, in the Greek context, tragedy simply referred to a serious drama and did not necessarily require an unhappy outcome.
 Nevertheless, Aristotle seems to prefer tragic endings.
 He admires the unhappy conclusions in Euripides’ plays and considers them more tragic because of their nature.

-The Magnitude of a Tragic Plot
+The Magnitude of the Plot

 The term “magnitude” has been understood as “dignity” or “importance.”
 However, when Aristotle mentions “magnitude,” it appears that he is simply referring to the length or size of the plot.
 Therefore, a plot should possess a specific magnitude.
 The appropriate magnitude necessitates that the plot should neither be excessively brief nor excessively long.
 The concept of beauty relies on size.
 If an object is too small, it cannot be fully appreciated, as its components would be too minuscule and would appear unclear.
 Conversely, an animal of a length of a thousand miles cannot be appreciated because one cannot grasp a comprehensive view of the whole in a single glance.